Aquila96/MCS-Project/README.md

 ## Parameters

-There are four types of parameters in our model:
+There are five types of parameters in our model:

 - Intrinsic: parameters in the Netlogo model but are found in secondary menu or hardcoded
 - Agent : parameters in the Netlogo model, related to turtles